 - Whether a tooth is to be extracted before the dental implant procedure

-The Tooth Implant Procedure – Step by Step
+The Dental Implant Procedure – Step by Step

 Step 1 – Initial consultation

-Your journey starts with an initial consultation with your chosen dental clinic.
+Your journey starts with visiting a trusted dentist that offers consultation.
 The dentist will discuss your medical and dental history and determine the level of bone in your jaw by using dental x-rays and CT Cone Beam technology.

 Because implants are placed into the jaw, it’s necessary with traditional implants to have enough bone to support them.
 If this isn’t the case, then don’t despair, it doesn’t mean you can’t have tooth implants.
 Instead, you may need to undergo a bone graft to build more bone.